max-van-leeuwen/SnapLensStudio-OceanShader/README.md

 # SnapLensStudio-OceanShader

-A procedural ocean shader for Lens Studio, with a bunch of customization options and scriptable parameters.
+A simple, cartoon-y procedural ocean shader for Lens Studio, with a bunch of customization options and scriptable parameters.

 Example project with high res sphere and plane mesh included.